ibm-cloud-docs/vpc/bare_metal_server_connect.md

 Keep the following notes in mind when you're using a console service.

 - The console session expires after 10 minutes of idle time.
 It closes after 60 minutes, regardless of activity.
-- The console disconnects if the server is powered off.
-You can't reestablish the connection until the server starts again.
 - The number of active VNC consoles per server is limited to two.
 The number of active serial consoles per server is limited to one.